-(1) During fiscal 2015, 2014, and 2013 approximately 2.2 million, 1.3 million, and 1.2 million shares of participating securities were paid dividends totaling \$3.2 million, \$3.1 million, and \$9.1 million, respectively.
-For fiscal 2015 there were undistributed earnings of \$256,000 and \$248,000 allocated to the participating class of securities in basic and diluted earnings per share, respectively.
-The allocated undistributed earnings and the dividends paid comprise the difference between net income presented on the consolidated statements of operations for fiscal 2015 and earnings for basic and diluted computations, while only the dividends paid for fiscal 2013 comprise the difference from net income presented on the consolidated statements of operations, as there were no undistributed earnings.
+(1) During fiscal 2016, 2015, and 2014 approximately 1.8 million, 2.2 million, and 1.3 million shares of participating securities were paid dividends totaling \$1.0 million, \$3.2 million, and \$3.1 million, respectively.
+For fiscal 2016 there were undistributed earnings of \$2.5 million allocated to the participating class of securities in both basic and diluted earnings per share, respectively.
+For fiscal 2015 there were undistributed earnings of \$0.3 million and \$0.2 million allocated to the participating class of securities in basic and diluted earnings per share, respectively.
+The allocated undistributed earnings and the dividends paid comprise the difference between net income presented on the condensed consolidated statements of operations and earnings for basic and diluted computations for fiscal 2016 and 2015, while only the dividends paid comprise the difference from net income presented on the consolidated statements of operations for fiscal 2014, as there were no undistributed earnings.

-The EPS calculation for fiscal 2015, 2014, and 2013 excludes 306,000, 1,072,000, and 328,000 options as their impact was anti-dilutive.
+The EPS calculation for fiscal 2016, 2015, and 2014 excludes 0.6 million, 0.3 million, and 1.1 million options as their impact was anti-dilutive.